Kurover/AutoHotKey_v2/README.md

 AHK scripts with compiler setup.
 Mainly for v2 and has limited support for v1.
 These are made for myself at first, to discover what I can do with AHK, but I decided to share it and definitely because I didn't lose my scripts due to HDD failure with no backup, yes.

 ## What is This?
+On the surface, it's a bunch of script that does its own thing once it's called via hotkey.

 You may notice the comments inside the file use 3rd person noun like "we" "our".
 TLDR it's a roleplay.
-That's because it's primarily directed for a group of mine to explain or teach them what any of these text doing there.
+This whole shenanigan is primarily directed for a group of mine to explain or teach them what any of these text doing there.
 The "person" who's explaining it is a mob character from Touhou Project universe, the kappas.
 They have relatively advanced technology and the script / modules in this repository are their "gadget" that they are making.
 It's only relevant with the separate, non-public, writings that goes along with it.

 ## Credits
 ### Graphics